JeffreySarnoff/XFloats.jl/README.md

 ##### Copyright © 2017-2019 by Jeffrey Sarnoff.
 This work is released under The MIT License.

 `XFloats` exports two these two types: `XFloat16`, `XFloat32`.
+- These floating point types correspond to `Float16` and `Float32`.
-Use them to compute results that are often more accurate nd still are obtained quickly.
-These floating point types correspond to `Float16` and `Float32`.
+- Use them to compute results that are often more accurate, yet still very fast.

 The accurate floating point type corresponding to `Float64` is `Double64` ([DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl.git)).
 That calculates much more slowly.